manikantagowdede130568-wq/DAA-PRACTICALS/README.md

 ​Knapsack Capacity: 6
 ​Result: The calculated Maximum Value is 45.
 ​Conclusion
 ​The implementation demonstrates that Dynamic Programming solves the 0/1 Knapsack problem with a time complexity of O(n \cdot C) and a space complexity of O(n \cdot C), where n is the number of items and C is the total capacity.
 Given the low capacity of 6 in the example execution, only Item 2 (weight: 2, value: 45) fits into the knapsack.
 Thus, the program correctly selects Item 2 to yield the maximum possible value of 45 within the capacity constraint.

+         practical -6
+Summary
+​This practical document demonstrates the implementation of the Matrix Chain Multiplication problem using Python and Dynamic Programming.
+​Objective: Find the optimal parenthesization of a sequence of matrices to minimize total scalar multiplications.
+​Implementation Details:
+​Accepts matrix dimensions interactively from the user, validating that adjacent matrix dimensions match correctly for valid multiplication.
+​Computes the minimum multiplication cost using an O(n^3) Dynamic Programming algorithm (matrix_chain).
+​Measures execution time using Python’s time module.
+​Execution & Output:
+​Tested with 5 matrices of dimensions 3\times3, 3\times3, 3\times2, 2\times4, and 4\times4.
+​Successfully calculated the minimum number of scalar multiplications to be 96 with an execution time of approximately 9.44 \times 10^{-5} seconds.
+​Conclusion
+​The Dynamic Programming approach effectively solves the Matrix Chain Multiplication problem by breaking it into overlapping subproblems and storing intermediate results in a table.
+​Time Complexity: O(n^3) across Best, Average, and Worst cases, which drastically reduces the exponential complexity of a naive exhaustive search.
+​Space Complexity: O(n^2) to store the DP lookup table for n matrices.